mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

 >[!NOTE]
 >
->When testing frequency rules, it can be helpful to start with a newly created test profile.
-Keep in mind that once a profile's frequency cap is reached, there is no way to reset the counter until the next month.
+>When testing frequency rules, it can be helpful to start with a newly created [test profile](../segment/creating-test-profiles.md), because once a profile's frequency cap is reached, there is no way to reset the counter until the next month.
 Deactivating a rule will allow capped profiles to receive messages, but it will not remove or delete any counter increments.